Thirumayilai metro station

-Thirumayilai metro station is a Metro railway station on the Orange Line of the Chennai Metro.
+Thirumayilai metro station is a Metro railway station on the Yellow Line of the Chennai Metro.
 The station is among the underground stations along corridor I of the Chennai Metro, Lighthouse–Poonamallee Bypass stretch.
 The station serves the neighbourhoods of Mylapore.

+The station is a key interchange linking Corridor 3 and Corridor 4 of the Chennai Metro network and, at 115 ft below the ground, will be the deepest metro station in Chennai.